hugomorenocamin/bestiasdecarga/README.md

 The body is treated here not as metaphor, but as an operational site of measurement, extraction, and feedback.

-The system translates physiological signals into sound, generating a direct auditory representation of internal bodily rhythms under stress, attention, and exertion.
+The system translates physiological signals into sound, generating a direct physical representation of internal bodily rhythms under stress, attention, and exertion.

 ## System Structure